Pablosornp/Programming-Proyect-Sokoban-Java/README.md

 ## License

-The graphic material used is the result of a transformation, remix or build upon material under public domain license or [Creative Commons 3.0] (https://creativecommons.org/licenses/by-sa/3.0/), in which case the appropieate credit is given in the *Acknowledgments* section.
+The graphic material used is the result of a transformation, remix or build upon material under public domain license or [Creative Commons 3.0] (https://creativecommons.org/licenses/by-sa/3.0/), in which case the appropriate credit is given in the *Acknowledgments* section.

 ## Acknowledgments